Sam3448/SpamFilter/README.md

 This is the capstone project for JHUISI.
 Deep learning models are based on LSTM and CNN, and IR is based on Elasticsearch for noise reduction.

+This project aims to improve the performance of spam filters, most of which are based on statistical models. **I first introduce deep learning models for text to classification, and then innovatively introduce IR techniques for noise reduction.**

+I use precision as the evaluation metric, as it can show the FP rate of the spam filter.
+The results of both LSTM and CNN models gets much better than the baseline model, which is Naive Bayes.
+CNN reaches about **98%** percent of precision in both datasets.
+And noise reduction module based on Elasticsearch further helps the models, with precision improved to nearly **99%**.
+More detailed information can be reached from: [homepage](http://weichengzhang.co/src/paper/Capstone_final_report.pdf) or [homepage](http://weichengzhang.co).

 All copyright reserved to Weicheng Zhang.

 ## Dataset